Spiced Carrot and Butternut Squash Soup

 Stir in the lemon juice and taste for salt.
 Adjust to taste.

-Serve the soup topped with a drizzle of olive oil, yoghurt, fresh parley, and nigella seeds (if using).
+Serve the soup topped with a drizzle of olive oil, yoghurt, fresh parsley, and nigella seeds (if using).

 by Valentina Concordia